-If the decorations are or were food based, stored product pests such as meal moths or beetles can be present.
-Live plants such as greenery or poinsettias, and hay bales or other living or dead plants, can also carry pests.
+If the decorations are food-based, stored product pests such as meal moths or beetles can be present.
+Live plants can also carry nuisance pests, such as greenery or poinsettias, hay bales, and other living or dead plants.
+Firewood is another culprit for hitchhiking pests such as cockroaches, spiders, and mites.

-These vagabond pests bypass any repellent or barrier products that have been applied in or around the house when we accidently carry them in.
+These vagabond pests bypass any repellent or barrier products applied in or around the house when we accidentally carry them in.
 The best way to avoid problems with these unwanted guests is to properly store holiday decorations and carefully check them before bringing them into your home.

 Inspect all holiday décor before bringing it in the house

 Shake out any items outdoors to dislodge any potential pests

 Store items in hard plastic containers or bins with a sealable lid which are more difficult for pests to access

 Food or animal based items, such as papier-mâché, wool, seeds or garlands should be stored in sealed in plastic bags or other sealable containers

 Avoid storing items in cardboard boxes; they are great homes for pests.
 Rodents can easily chew through them, and they don’t last well in humid or very hot environments

 If you choose to bring in living plants, trees or greenery, inspect them carefully for any pest activity, especially deep in the branches and at the trunk of trees or main stem of plants